Cockroach Identification & Control

 - Use garbage cans with tight-fitting lids.

-- Take kitchen trash out on a nightly basis.
+- Take out kitchen trash nightly.

 - Rinse and dry recyclables before placing them in bins.